elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 "This will be seen"
 ```

-It happens that `do` blocks are nothing more than a syntax convenienice on top of keywords.
+It happens that `do` blocks are nothing more than a syntax convenience on top of keywords.
 We can rewrite the above to:

 ```elixir
 iex> if true, do: "This will be seen", else: "This won't"